yohan-hicof/motorbike_lean_tracker/README.md

 -----For the App-----

-- Add an icon.
+- Change the app name

 - Add a background for the main screen, maybe for the replay screen.

-- Add some text to display the current point data (angle, speed, acceleration).

 - Improve the design of the buttons

-- In the replay, top right: Put the proper text, i.e. the date/time of the replay

 - Try to replay another file after the first one.
 It might not work, some stuff might have to be reset (onResume ?)

-- Implement the lap time detection (use what was done in Python).
+- Improve the lap time computation (speed up the search).

 Known issues